Darnell Mooney Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 - Mooney had 15 receiving yards in one career matchup against the Buccaneers, 34.5 fewer than his receiving yards prop bet over/under for Sunday's game (49.5).

-- Mooney did not have a touchdown catch in that game against the Buccaneers.
+- Mooney did not have a touchdown catch in that contest against the Buccaneers.

-- This week Mooney will face the NFL's 26th-ranked pass defense (292.7 yards allowed per game).

-- With 14 passing TDs allowed this season, the Buccaneers defense is ranked 28th in the NFL.
+- The 292.7 yards per game the Buccaneers are conceding through the air makes them the NFL's 26th-ranked pass defense.

 Recent Performances

-- In last week's game against the Packers, Mooney was targeted eight times and racked up five catches for 45 yards and scored one touchdown.
+- Against the Packers last week, Mooney was targeted eight times and picked up 45 yards on five receptions while scoring one touchdown.

-- During his last three games, Mooney has caught 13 passes on 20 targets for 205 yards and one touchdown, averaging 68.3 yards per game.
+- During his last three games, Mooney's 13 grabs have yielded 205 yards (68.3 ypg) and one touchdown.
+He's been targeted 20 times.

 Mooney's Chicago Teammates